filakhtov/gentoo-use-docs/net-libs/gnutls.md

 - `gnutls-cli` - a simple client program to set up a TLS connection to some other computer.
 - `ocsptool` - a program that can parse and print information about OCSP requests/responses, generate requests and verify responses.
 - `certtool` - a tool to generate X.509 certificates, certificate requests, and private keys.

-### valgrind
-This flag is only working together with the `test` flag.
-Pass the `--enable-valgrind-tests` option to the configure script.
-Build and execute additional tests that are using the Valgrind tool to test GnuTLS for memory errors.

-As with the `test` flag, this one should normally be disabled.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.